A Travel Price Comparison for Families, Couples, and Backpackers Auckland vs. Ottawa for Attractions, Food, Nightlife, and Families

 A week in Auckland or Ottawa?

-Travelers enjoy the shopping and museums when visiting the adrenaline-filled big city of Auckland.
+Travelers enjoy the shopping and museums when visiting the cosmopolitan big city of Auckland.
 This city offers a variety of activities to choose from.
 Many visitors spend time at the beach while visiting the area.
 Most people find that one week is more than enough time to see everything.

 Ottawa is a great place to explore.
 One week is more than enough time to enjoy everything.
 Take some day trips to nearby places to fill the extra days.
 This city offers something for everyone.